kantord/LibreLingo/docs/courses/skill.md

 - `<destination language>`: A list of terms in destination language as key and meaning in target audience's language.
 - `<target audience's language>`: A list of terms in target audience's language as key and meaning in destination language.

-## How skills generate challenges
+## How skills are taught to the user

-As the course author, you only have to specify the words and phrases you want to teach, and LibreLingo will generate the challenges (individual questions).
-However, it is useful to understand what challenges will be generated.
+As the course author, you have to specify the words and phrases you want to teach.
+LibreLingo will know how to present skills as a series of individual questions and tasks -- LibreLingo calls these "challenges."
+It is useful to understand what challenges will be generated.

 For each vocabulary word (that is, each `New words` entry) in a skill, LibreLingo generates:
 - A [cards challenge](challenge.md#cards-challenge) -- multiple-choice translation from source language to target language, with a visual clue